-Standardized recipes make an effective inventory control tool for all bars and restaurants.
+Standardized recipes make an effective inventory control and recipe costing tool for all bars and restaurants.
 When you know exactly what goes into a recipe, you have a reliable range of food cost or pour cost.

 And bar inventory software like BinWise Pro helps bars and restaurants collect and analyse this data.
 That’s how profitable decisions are streamlined in the hospitality business.
 And that’s how all of our clients get a leg up on their competitors.